 - Why We love it: Location, Ultra Stylish, Modern, and Young.
 Incredible location

 - What we Don’t Like: Pool is not our favorite,

-Right Next to the Bellagio lies one of Las Vegas’ newest hotels, now nearly 10 years old it’s no longer exactly new but it is still the newest hotel that is not a renovation/rebrand.
+Right Next to the Bellagio lies one of Las Vegas’s newest hotels, now nearly 10 years old it’s no longer exactly new but it is still the newest hotel that is not a renovation/rebrand.
 Being right at the heart of the City location really could not be better.
 The whole hotel has a vibrant young hip vibe to it.
 While it is nothing to do with the magazine this stylish city vibe is exactly what the hotel aims for.

-Rooms are excellent.
+The rooms are excellent.
 With incredible views over the Bellagio fountains and something else not found on any of the other hotels on our list…Balconies!
-Everyone knows you can’t open Vegas hotel windows, The Giant Steel and Glass constructions and the risk of drunk people falling or throwing items out the windows mean they are predominately shut.
+Everyone knows you can’t open Vegas hotel windows, The Giant Steel and Glass constructions, and the risk of drunk people falling or throwing items out the windows mean they are predominately shut.
 Not at the Cosmo.
 Here you can book a Balcony room overlooking the Fountains (other views are available, but always go for the fountain if poss).
 Sitting on the Balcony watching the Fountains at night with a bottle of bubbles is serious bucket list stuff!

 Things only get better from here.
 We love the Wicked Spoon Buffet.
 The general style of the whole place is fresh young and vibrant with great restaurants and nightlife.
 You are right in the heart of everything and it feels like you are really doing Vegas right.